MoserMichael/python-obj-system/decorator.md

 A method that is declared with the @staticmethod decorator, does not have a self parameter.
 This means, that it can't access the objects instance members.
-You can use this feature to add functions to a class, that do not require access to the state of any object of the class.
+You can use this feature to add static functions to a class, that do not require access to the the objects state.

 [documentation](https://docs.python.org/3/library/functions.html#staticmethod)